energinet-singularity/dlr-mrid/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This codeset is build to expose replation between measurment MRID of AMP used for DLR to MRID of Line Segment.
+This code set is build to expose relation between measurement MRID of AMP used for DLR with the MRID Line Segment.
+There can be many Amps measurement used for same lime segment.
+Code set read file in .csv format with header information.
+There is no limitation for number of colons for future expansion.
-Codeset read file genrated from ETS application and read this file using pandas application for cleanup data frame. in last we use Singupy/API to expose data on RESTAPI.
+In our case this file generated from ETS application and read this file using python pandas lib for cleanup data frame. in last we use Singupy/API to expose data on RESTAPI.

 ### Dependencies